 The Council considered a request to allow processing south of 42° N. lat. in the at-sea sectors as a part of this action; however, due to potential interactions with salmon, the Council decided to consider the action at a later time and encouraged the industry to test the idea through future exempted fishing permit experiments.

-At the March 2021 meeting, the Council adopted the following P&N statement along with the following range of alternatives (ROA) for public review (See March 2021 Decision Summary):
+At the March 2021 meeting, the Council adopted a range of alternatives (ROA) for public review (See March 2021 Decision Summary).